ygorml/ygorml/README.md

 I recently started my studies in Data Science and Artificial Intelligence, where I hope to create robust solutions, always striving for technical rigor and precision, which are mine characteristics.

+**Background in**: Python, Electronics and Naval Operations Planning.

 ## 💻  What I am currently/done working on
 - Data Science:
   - [Airbnb analysis of Vancouver city 🇨🇦](#):